Oyebliss/demo-w1/readme.md

 ## Welcome Onboard

-this is my personal pratical exampe of using gitflow
+this is my personal pratical example of using gitflow

-this is great
+this is great, let go